Online Certification Courses

-These certification courses are targeted toward engineers in the workforce who desire more formal exposure to CAE tools.
+These certification programs are targeted toward engineers in the workforce who desire more formal exposure to CAE tools.

 Consisting of a series of noncredit courses, each series can be completed within two semesters and serves as a foundation for engineers who want to implement CAE tools effectively into their workflow.
 The program is entirely online to offer flexibility for working professionals.

 Each noncredit course is equivalent to 1 credit hour (roughly 40 hours) of work presented over 6 weeks.
 A certification is issued after completion of a 4-course track in topics such as:

 SIMCenter partnered with Ohio State University faculty to generate the theoretical content for the courses.
 The content is presented through a combination of online video lectures, annotated slide decks, and reading and study material.

 Video demonstrations will aim to link the theoretical content to how and when to use a particular software tool.
 Participants are encouraged to use the software tools available at their workplace to reinforce these concepts.